 In line with the Company's current dividend distribution policy no dividend will be paid.
-The Board will continue to review the dividend policy in line with progress with the investment strategy.

 Corporate Responsibility

 During the year we continued to focus on the three principal contributors to the success of our business:

 - the talent and commitment of our management team; - our relationships with national and local advisers, partners and clients; and - the well-being of the businesses that occupy our properties and the communities in which they operate.